 Information shared seamlessly between different departments, frontline police forces and courtrooms.

 This is the government’s ambition for justice.
-It’s outlined in two key frameworks – the Policing Vision 2025, focused on connected police forces, and the HMTC reform programme, improving the accessibility and
+It’s outlined in two key frameworks – the Policing Vision 2025, focused on connected police forces, and the HMCTS reform programme, improving the accessibility and efficiency of justice.

 Creating safer communities